OmarAshraf-Bombo/Github-NPM/Npm/README.md

 > Node Versioning is to have Multiple Versions of Node on your System.
 ## Why Node Versioning Exists ?
 > * You Could be Working on a Legacy "Old" Project which runs old Node Version and at the same time you are working on a New Project with New Version of Node which have more Features.
-> * Experimental Realeses of Node You want to try out but without breaking Your Projects.
+> * Experimental Releases of Node You want to try out but without breaking Your Projects.

 ## How Can We Manage Multiple Versions of Node (n) ?
 ```